In this article:

 |Barclays||Up to 3 weeks, but typically much faster|

-|Capital One||Usually 3 - 14 days|
+|Capital One||Typically 3 - 14 days|

-|Citi||2 - 21 days|
+|Citi||Typically 2 - 21 days|

-|Discover||Typically 7 - 10 days|
+|Discover||Typically 7 - 14 days|

-|Chase||Approximately 7 - 21 days|
+|Chase||Typically 7 - 21 days|

+Balance transfers offered by credit card issuers are temporary and range anywhere from six to 18 months.
+During that period, the interest rates could range from 0% to 4% or higher, depending on the credit card company.
 The credit card issuer will set the credit limit, which is also the maximum amount that can be transferred.
-This also includes the fee the company charges to process the transaction, which is often a percentage of the transfer amount, such as 3% to 5%.
+This includes the fee the company charges to process the transaction, which is often a percentage of the transfer amount, such as 3% to 5%.
 For instance, if the balance transfer fee is 3% and the credit limit is $3,000, the maximum amount you can transfer is $2,910.